1. Free Application for Federal Student Aid (FAFSA)

 2. Documents for the New England Law Financial Aid File

-All students requesting financial aid are required to submit a New England Law Financial Aid E-App in addition to completing the FAFSA form.
+All students requesting financial aid are required to submit a New England Law Financial Aid E-App in addition to completing the FAFSA.
 This application gathers information about financial aid for law students that is supplementary to that collected by the FAFSA.
 The E-App can be completed on the My Fin Aid website.
-Log-in information for the site will be e-mailed to you.
+Log-in information for the site will be emailed to you.

 3. Additional Documents That May Be Requested

-If any of the following documents are needed, you will receive an e-mail notification from the Office of Financial Aid.
+If any of the following documents are needed, you will receive an email notification from the Office of Financial Aid.
+Do not send these documents until you are instructed to do so.

 - W-2 Forms: These may be requested if you indicate on the FAFSA that you did not file a federal tax return, but you did have income.

-You will be directed to sign in to My Fin Aid to review the award terms and accept or decline your federal loans.
-At this time, students should also review the Documents and Messages tabs on the My Fin Aid site to make sure that all necessary documentation has been received for the office’s review and for loan disbursement.
+You will be directed to sign in to My Fin Aid to review the award terms and accept, reduce, or decline your federal loans.
+At this time, students should also review the Documents and Messages pages on the My Fin Aid site to make sure that all necessary documentation has been received for the office’s review and for loan disbursement.
 Entrance Counseling must be received before the Office of Financial Aid will initiate your loan request.
 Master Promissory Notes must be received before Direct Loans will disburse your fund request to the school.

 *Please note: completing documents after the suggested deadline may result in late fees charged by the Office of Student Accounts, if the loans are not originated or disbursed in a timely manner due to late award acceptance or MPN/entrance completion.